brandonkal/inkjet/README.md

 ```
 ````

-You can also make your flag expect a numerical value by setting its `type` to `number`.
-This means `inkjet` will automatically validate it as a number for you.
+You can also make your flag expect a numerical value by setting its `type` to `number`. `inkjet` will automatically validate it as a number for you.
 If it fails to validate, `inkjet` will exit with a helpful error message.

 **Example:**